etherealvisage/cpsc301/docs/final_writeup.md

 Just as our feature set narrowed, so too did our test plan.
 At development's outset, we planned to perform extensive automated testing on the server and manual (though regular and structured) testing on the client.
-At first, we even toyed with the notion of investigating Selenium for automated cilent-side testing, but quickly discarded this idea once the extreme time pressures of the development cycle became apparent.
+At first, we even toyed with the notion of investigating Selenium for automated client-side testing, but quickly discarded this idea once the extreme time pressures of the development cycle became apparent.
 Though our intent was to perform scheduled manual testing of the client, this too slipped --- instead, we found our meetings frequent enough and our feature set sufficiently paltry that working through newly added functionality as a group was sufficient.